-In the event of an emergency, the Director may issue an eEmergency Coastal Ppermit to authorize eEmergency work in compliance with this Section, and-Section 30624 of the Coastal Act and Section 13329 of Title 14 of the California Code of Regulations.
-The Director shall not issue an emergency Coastal Permit permit-for any work to be conducted on any tidelands, submerged lands, or-on public trust lands, whether filled or unfilled, or any other area within the Coastal Commission's retained coastal permit jurisdiction; requests for emergency work in these areas shall be referred to the Coastal Commission.
+In the event of an emergency, the Director may issue an eEmergency Coastal Permit to authorize emergency work in compliance with this Section, Section 30624 of the Coastal Act and Section 13329 of Title 14 of the California Code of Regulations.
+The Director shall not issue an eEmergency Coastal Permit for any work to be conducted on any tidelands, submerged lands, on public trust lands, whether filled or unfilled, or any other area within the Coastal Commission's retained coastal permit jurisdiction; requests for emergency work in these areas shall be referred to the Coastal Commission.
 The emergency approval shall conform to the objectives of this chapter and the Local Coastal Program.
-The emergency permit process is intended to allow for emergency situations to be abated through use of the minimum measures necessary to address the emergency in the least environmentally damaging, short- and long-term manner.
+The emergency permit process is intended to allow for emergency situations to be abated through use of the minimum amount of temporary measures necessary to address the emergency in the least environmentally damaging, short- and long-term manner.
 The Director may request, at the applicant's expense, verification by a qualified professional of the nature of the emergency and the range of potential solutions to the emergency situation, including the ways such solutions meet these criteria.